adrianlyjak/acorn/src/content/posts/htmx-chat/index.md

 published: true
 ---

-# Building a Streaming Chat Interface with HTMX

 There are many simple examples of building rudimentary streaming interfaces with HTMX.
 These examples usually just update a single element and completely overwrite the element's content periodically.
 I wanted to create a UI that was a little more full featured, and more efficient with the amount of data streamed.

 This is a tutorial for building a barebones chat interface that demonstrates how to do this.
 Full code on [github](https://github.com/adrianlyjak/htmx-python-chat)